 Replacement Process for Adults

 Limits: 3 per year, 10 lifetime.
-Processing: 5–10 business days by mail.
+Processing: ~10 business days by mail.

 Step 1: Check Eligibility

 U.S. citizens 18+, no changes → online possible.
-Others → mail/in-person.
+Others → start online then appointment.

 Step 2: Apply